Search for a rare disease

 ORPHA:653Classification level: Disorder

-The clinical manifestations of MEN2 are related to the syndrome subtypes and depend on the specific mutation in the RET gene.
-There are two forms of MEN2: MEN2A and MEN2B.
-MEN2A comprises four subvariants: 1) classical MEN2A (represented by the uniform presence of medullary thyroid carcinoma (MTC) and the less frequent occurrence of pheochromocytoma (PCC) or primary hyperparathyroidism (PHPT) or both; 2) MEN2A with Cutaneous lichen amyloidosis (CLA); 3) MEN2A with Hirschsprung's disease (HD); 4) familial medullary thyroid carcinoma (FMTC) consisting in families or individuals with RET germline mutations who manifest only MTC.
-MEN2B variant is characterised by the occurrence of MTC and PCC but not PHPT.
-Other features of MEN2B include multiple neuromas of the gastro-enteric mucosa, bumps on the lips, eyelids, and tongue, hyperextensible joints and marphanoid habitus.
 MEN2 can affect all age groups, with manifestations beginning in infancy to early childhood (MEN2B) or adulthood (MEN2A).
-MTC affects all forms of MEN2, is usually the first manifestation of the disease, and arises in the lateral thyroid lobes.
-In MEN2A, MTC is associated in 50% of cases with PCC and in 20-30% with PHPT.
-The PCC are almost always benign and are usually multicentric, bilateral, and confined to the adrenal gland.
-Patients with PCC have additional symptoms of headache, palpitations, nervousness, hypertension and tachycardia.
-PHPT in patients with classical MEN2A is usually mild and it can be associated with symptoms such as depression, muscle weakness and fatigue.
-From one to four parathyroid glands may be enlarged.
-The CLA in MEN2A is characterized by dermatological lesions that are particularly evident in the scapular region of the back corresponding to dermatomes T2-T6.
-MEN2B: MTC often presents in infancy and is highly aggressive, metastasizing early to regional lymph nodes and beyond.
+Clinical manifestations are related to the tumors associated.
+MTC affects all forms of MEN2, is usually the first manifestation of the disease, and arises in the parafollicular cells of the thyroid.
+In MEN2A, MTC is associated in 50% of cases with pheochromocytoma (PCC) and in 20-30% with primary hyperparathyroidism (PHPT).
+PCC is almost always benign and is usually multicentric, bilateral, and confined to the adrenal gland.
+In classical MEN2A, PHPT is usually mild and between one to four parathyroid glands may be enlarged.
+MEN2A can also be associated with cutaneous lichen amyloidosis or Hirschsprung's disease (HD).
+In MEN2B, MTC often presents in infancy and is highly aggressive, metastasizing early to regional lymph nodes and beyond.
 Approximately 50% of patients with MEN2B develop PCC.
-They also have a unique physical appearance characterized by a typical facies (mucosal neuromas of the lips and tongue, bumpy lips ), ophthalmologic abnormalities (inability to make tears in infancy, thickened and everted eyelids, mild ptosis, and prominent corneal nerves), skeletal malformations (marfanoid body habitus, narrow long facies, pes cavus, pectus excavatum, high-arched palate, scoliosis, and slipped capital femoral epiphyses), and a generalized ganglioneuromatosis throughout the aerodigestive tract.
+They also have a unique physical appearance characterized by a typical facies (mucosal neuromas of the lips and tongue), ophthalmologic abnormalities (alacrima in infancy, thickened and everted eyelids, mild ptosis, and prominent corneal nerves), skeletal anomalies (marfanoid body habitus, narrow long facies, pes cavus, pectus excavatum, high-arched palate, scoliosis, hyperextensible joints and slipped capital femoral epiphyses), and a generalized ganglioneuromatosis throughout the aerodigestive tract.

 Management and treatment